Tankini: Usage

-Tankinis are suggested as an option for women who had gone through mastectomy, i.e. removal of one or both breasts by surgery, modest bust sizes, and long-torsos.
-For women who don't have washboard abs, Betts commented, "If you don't feel comfortable wearing a bikini, the tankini's an option that's sort of in between."
-In Think & Date Like a Man, fashion writer April Masini suggests wearing a tankini for women with smaller breasts and less-than-toned abdomens as the most flattering choice of beachwear, with the right amount of coverage along with the feeling of a two-piece suit.
+Tankinis are suggested as an option for women who have gone through mastectomy, i.e. removal of one or both breasts by surgery, women who have modest bust sizes, and long torsos.
+For women who do not have 'washboard abs', Betts commented, "If you don't feel comfortable wearing a bikini, the tankini's an option that's sort of in between."
+In Think & Date Like a Man, fashion writer April Masini suggests the tankini is the most flattering choice of beachwear, with the right amount of coverage along with the feeling of a two-piece suit.
 A not-too-close-fitting tankini, ensembled with a sarong, has been suggested for gymnophobia or the fear of nudity.
-Tankinis, sometimes divided in front exposing the navel, exist for pregnant women.
+Tankinis, sometimes divided in the front exposing the navel, exist for pregnant women.

 Variants

 Gucci's crystal-studded tankini, on the May 1998 covers of both Harper's Bazaar and Cosmopolitan was as expensive as US$2,425, while bargain tankinis were available at less than US$10.
-Variations of the tankini, dubbed by Cole as the "ini sisters." made mostly of spandex-and-cotton or Lycra-and-nylon, has been added by designers and retailers, chiefly Cole of California and Mervyns, to maximize the tankini sales.
-Fashion experts also suggest tankini-style wedding dresses for brides of a certain body-types, i.e. athletic long legs.
+Variations of the tankini, made mostly of spandex-and-cotton or Lycra-and-nylon, have been added by designers and retailers, chiefly Cole of California and Mervyns in the US, to maximize the tankini sales.
+Fashion guides also suggest tankini-style wedding dresses for brides of certain body types, such as women who are athletic and have long legs.

 Camkini

-A camkini is a tankini with spaghetti straps of a camisole top instead of tank-shaped straps over a bikini bottom.
+A camkini is a tankini with the spaghetti straps of a camisole top, over a bikini bottom.
 Ebony Fashion Fair's traveling fashion show in 2000 presented camikinis as one of the top trends that year.
 Point Sol, a fashion house, offers higher-waist bottoms and a sports camisole as a more sports-oriented swimsuit style for volleyball and in-line skating.